samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Encounter

-An encounter is a scene in an adventure that is part of at least one of the game’s three pillars: social interaction, exploration, or combat. *See also* chapter 1 (“[Social Interaction](/sources/dnd/phb-2024/playing-the-game#SocialInteraction),” “[Exploration](/sources/dnd/phb-2024/playing-the-game#Exploration),” and “[Combat](/sources/dnd/phb-2024/playing-the-game#Combat)”).
+An encounter is a scene in an adventure that is part of at least one of the game’s three pillars: social interaction, exploration, or combat. *See also* chapter 1 ("[Social Interaction](/sources/dnd/phb-2024/playing-the-game#SocialInteraction)," "[Exploration](/sources/dnd/phb-2024/playing-the-game#Exploration)," and "[Combat](/sources/dnd/phb-2024/playing-the-game#Combat)").

 ---